randomxsk8/covid19_regional/README.md

 There is also an automated script that allow you to download updated dailycases and align them to GADM administrative areas codes and NUTS_2 administrative areas codes (for European countries).
 If you would running this you must:
 1. clone the repo into your home
+2. extract all files into a new folder and rename it as covid19_regional or simply rename covid19_regional-master into covid19_regional
-2. Then cd to covid_19 dir
+3. Then open the shell and cd to covid19_regional dir
+4. Make executable the extract.sh script with chmod +x extract.sh
-3. run extract.sh
+5. run extract.sh

 You need last version of R and Python installed and some modules are needed to run the script.